 Falls Church, VA 22043

 If you are a U.S. citizen, you do not need to obtain a visa before departing the U.S. On arrival in Morocco at Passport Control you will be issued a 3-month tourist visa.
 Therefore, you will only need to present a U.S. passport that is valid for at least 6 months after your departure date.
 If you do not already have a passport or your passport will expire before that date, please begin the process of applying for a new passport as soon as possible.
+After arriving on the program, AMIDEAST staff in Rabat will help obtain residency visas for students.

 If you are a dual national holding a U.S. passport, we strongly recommend that you use your American passport for entry into Morocco.
 Using your U.S. passport will assist staff with extending your 3-month visit permit stamp during the program.